Strategic management isn’t rocket science. But it’s the difference between businesses that thrive and those that barely survive.

 7 Powerful Strategic Management Tips You Can Use Today

-These seven tips address the core reasons why 70% of strategic initiatives fail: poor execution tracking, organizational misalignment, and resistance to change.
+These seven business management tips address the core reasons why 70% of strategic initiatives fail: poor execution tracking, organizational misalignment, and resistance to change.
 Apply even one tip, and you’ll see immediate improvements.

 Let’s dive into each tip with specific actions you can take this week.